 I found that exposed socks look great with pants that are cropped, ankle length or cuffed or rolled up a bit.
 I’ve also discovered that exposed socks look more on trend with looser fitting leg openings as opposed to skinny jeans.

 I think this silhouette works best because it keeps the ankle looking thinner.
 Socks can add bulk.
 So by wearing a looser fitting pants leg, you create some contrast and space, and your ankles look leaner.
+As we age our ankles sometimes get a little thicker, so this seemingly small style choice can make a significant difference in appearance.

-Wear Your Socks Like Accessories
+Wear Your Socks Like Undergarments or Accessories

 You might assume that you should wear socks that match your pants…always.
 I used to think that.
 But as I scoured the Internet for fashionable images of women wearing socks, I discovered that nothing could be further from the truth.